novnc/noVNC/README.md

     `./utils/novnc_proxy --vnc localhost:5901`

-* Point your browser to the cut-and-paste URL that is output by the `novnc_procy` script.
+* Point your browser to the cut-and-paste URL that is output by the `novnc_proxy` script.
 Hit the Connect button, enter a password if the VNC server has one configured, and enjoy!